For secunet effective corporate governance is one of the main prerequisites for achieving corporate objectives and increasing corporate value.

 secunet Security Networks AG

-- The Management Board - - The Supervisory Board -
+- For the Management Board - - For the Supervisory Board -

 - Declaration of conformity under section 161 AktG, November 2018